Sum (Unix)

 sum is a legacy utility available on some Unix and Unix-like operating systems.
-This utility outputs a 16-bit checksum of each argument file, as well as the number of blocks they take on disk.
+This utility outputs a 16-bit checksum of each argument file, as well as the number of 1 KiB blocks, rounded up, that they occupy on the disk.
 Two different checksum algorithms are in use.
 POSIX abandoned sum in favor of cksum.

 Overview

 The sum program is generally only useful for historical interest.
 It is not part of POSIX.
 Two algorithms are typically available: a BSD checksum and a SYSV checksum.
 Both are weaker than the already weak 32-bit CRC used by cksum.

 The default algorithm on FreeBSD and GNU implementations is the BSD checksum.
 Switching between the two algorithms is done via command line options.

 The two commonly used algorithms are as follows.

 The BSD sum, -r in GNU sum and -o1 in FreeBSD cksum: